IQSS/dvn/doc/sphinx/source/dataverse-user-main.rst

 zip file or tarball will be unpacked so that the individual files will be added to the page.

-If you upload an SPSS (``.por``, ``.sav``) or a Stata file (``.dta``), your study will be temporarily unavailable for editing until the additional processing on the file is completed.
+If you upload an SPSS (``.por``, ``.sav``), Stata (``.dta``) or R (``.RData``) file, your study will be temporarily unavailable for editing until the additional processing on the file is completed.
 This can be brief or take some time depending on the size and complexity of the file.
 A message at the top of the file indicates it is unavailable for editing and an email will be sent when finished to the address you indicate on the add files page.

 **Release Studies**